Do Catfish Have Bones?

 Anatomy of Catfish

-Now, let’s take a closer look at the skeletal system of catfish.
+The skeletal system of a catfish is an important part of its anatomy, providing support, protection, and mobility.
 Like most fish, catfish have a skeletal system composed of bones and cartilage.

 If you’ve ever eaten catfish, you might have noticed small, needle-like bones that are difficult to remove.
 These bones are known as “intermuscular bones” or “pin bones.”